 t if successful,

 In most cases using verify-java-callers to verify all the callers is more convenient.

-Verification is useful to guard against typing mistakes when you typed the default-constructor-arguments explicitly because that does not do any lookup until runtime, or when you are not sure that the class definition has not changed between the time you imported the definition and the time it is used.
+Verification is useful to guard against typing mistakes when you typed the define-java-caller explicitly because that does not do any lookup until run time, or when you are not sure that the class definition has not changed between the time you imported the definition and the time it is used.

 LispWorks User Guide and Reference Manual - 20 Sep 2017